ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * "Mediatype" - A "String" value that MUST be of the following form as defined in section 5.1 of [MIME]: type "/" subtype

+* "ContentHash" - The string token value for is generated using the same approach used in section 6 of [STIR-PASS].
+The relevant text is copied here for convenience and to remove the normative dependency.
+The hash string token values are formed from combining a string that defines the crypto algorithm used to generate the digest along with the Base64Url Encoded value of the SHA-512 hash, as defined in section 6.3 and 6.4 [SHA-512], of the body of the content at the given url.
+The hash algorithm is identified by "sha512".
+SHA-512 is part of the SHA-2 set of cryptographic hash functions [SHA-512] defined by the US National Institute of Standards and Technology (NIST).
+Implementations MAY support additional recommended hash algorithms in [IANA-COSE-ALG]; that is, the hash algorithm has "Yes" in the "Recommended" column of the IANA registry.
+Hash algorithm identifiers MUST use only lowercase letters, and they MUST NOT contain hyphen characters.
+The character following the algorithm string MUST be a hyphen character, "-", or ASCII 45.
+The subsequent characters are the Base64Url encoded (see Section 2 [JWS]) digest of a canonicalized and concatenated string or binary data based on the JSON pointer referenced elements of "rcd" claim or the URI referenced content contained in the claim.

 * "A\[\]" and array of values of type A.

 All parameters are assumed to be mandatory unless other wise noted.